BigPolarBear1/factorization_v3/README.md

 Then there is still a bunch of other things I need to fix here and there...and perhaps also think how I can further improve the current strategy.

 In addition I also need to think about speeding up building the iN map, because once we get rid of trial division, this will be the biggest bottleneck by far.

+I'll go for a run and continue tomorrow.
+The goal for tomorrow is to overtake v2 in performance.
+Should be easy enough.